How AWFC Funding Positively Impacts the Lives of Animals

 Animal Welfare Foundation of Canada

-Anyone wishing to leave a legacy or bequest to the Animal Welfare Foundation of Canada is encouraged to obtain the advice of a solicitor, and is welcome to contact the AWFC for more information.
+If you wish to leave a legacy or bequest to the Animal Welfare Foundation of Canada, we encourage you to obtain the advice of a solicitor, and/or contact the AWFC for more information.

 THE ANIMAL WELFARE FOUNDATION OF CANADA is a Canada Revenue Agency registered charity, number 11878-7290-RR0001.